Firing – A Tough Decision? An Easy Process?*

-We like to start this step in the management process as early as the steps you go thru when hiring.
-During the job interview, a manager can describe what “good work” looks like and the tools or methods that will be used to evaluate the employee’s performance.
-You can even provide concrete examples of what you consider to be good, great or poor performance.
-This early communication goes a long way to establish a tone for all your employee/employer relationships.
-And while expectations need to be continually clarified as new situations come up, the foundations for both hiring and firing are launched during the hiring process.
+We like to start this step in the management process early – in fact embedding it into the hiring process.
+During the job interview, a manager can describe what “good work” looks like and actually provide copies of the tools used to evaluate the employee’s performance once hired.
+The more examples you can provide of what you consider good, great or poor performance the better and establishes a tone for any feedback you might have to provide down the road.

 2. Identify gaps!